etetoolkit/ete/doc/tutorial/tutorial_trees.rst

 Pruning a tree means to obtain the topology that connects a certain group of items by removing the unnecessary edges.
-To facilitate this task, ETE implements the :func:`TreeNode.prune` method, which can be used in two different ways: by providing the list of terminal nodes that must be kept in the tree; or by providing a list of nodes that must be removed.
-In any case, the result is a pruned tree containing the topology that connects a custom set of nodes.
+To facilitate this task, ETE implements the :func:`TreeNode.prune` method, which can be used by providing the list of terminal and/or internal nodes that must be kept in the tree.

 ::